 About the Sustainable Financing Framework

-Isle of Man Treasury has recently published its Sustainable Financing Framework which describes how the Isle of Man Government plans to finance expenditure through the issuance of Green, Social or Sustainability financing instruments that will be critical in addressing climate change and ambitions to deliver the Sustainable development Goals (SDGs) of the United Nations Agenda 2030.
+The Isle of Man Treasury Sustainable Financing Framework describes how the Isle of Man Government has financed expenditure through the issuance of Green, Social or Sustainability financing instruments that will be critical in addressing climate change and ambitions to deliver the Sustainable Development Goals (SDGs) of the United Nations Agenda 2030.

 The Sustainable Financing Framework sets out the basis for identifying, selecting, verifying and reporting on projects that will be eligible for financing from the proceeds of the financing instruments.